 Romania has an extensive history that has been influenced by various cultures.
 The first recorded evidence of people living in the area was written about the Dacia in 440 BC.
 While the Dacia has their own king, they were eventually conquered by the Roman Empire in 29 AD.
 The Romans ruled for a time before the Goths took over during the start of the Middle Ages.

 However, the high Middle Ages are perhaps the most famous and easily recognized parts of Romania’s history because of Vlad III who was also known as Vlad the Impaler or Vlad Dracula.
 While his bloody actions gave him a fearsome reputation and name, Vlad the Impaler is often seen as a hero in Romania.

 As a part of the country’s diversity, there are also 14 minor languages spoken in Romania.
-Some of these languages are based on geography and include the neighboring countries language like Hungarian and Bulgarian, but others are based on communities like the Romani language.
+Some of these languages are based on geography and include the neighboring countries’ language like Hungarian and Bulgarian, and others are based on communities like the Romani language.

 While the story of Dracula may have put you in a trance and inspired you to visit Romania, you need to gather all your legal documents before you begin your journey.
-Traveling responsibly means that you understand what is required to legally enter a country and Romania is no different.
+Traveling responsibly means that you understand what is required to legally enter a country, and Romania is no different.

 For US citizens, you will need a valid US passport with a single blank page inside to enter Romania.
-Your passport validity must have at least 3 months remaining beyond your departure date from Romania, but a minimum of 6 months is strongly recommended by the US government.
+Your passport validity must have at least 3 months remaining beyond your departure date from Romania, and a minimum of 6 months is strongly recommended by the US government.
 Many airlines will not allow travelers to board a flight if their passport is due to expire in less than 6 months.

 Summer is the tourist high season in Romania, with the months of June, July, and August reflecting the highest prices.
 While the summer months are the hottest, tourists can avoid the heat and high prices by traveling in the shoulder seasons.
 This would be the month of May and September, which are right before and after tourism start to peak in Romania.

 Once you have completed making your flight arrangements and set dates for your vacation, you will want to start looking towards booking your accommodation.
-It is very important that you consider where you’ll stay while you are in Romania, because every traveler needs a safe place to call home when they’re on the road.
+It is very important that you consider where you’ll stay while you are in Romania because every traveler needs a safe place to call home when they’re on the road.

-If you would like to stay in a luxury hotel, Western style accommodation will cost $100 US dollars or more each night.
+If you would like to stay in a luxury hotel, Western-style accommodation will cost $100 US dollars or more each night.
 You will also only find these types of establishments in the bigger cities as hostels and budget hotels are more common in remote areas.

 Airbnb is another option for travelers, and it is very affordable in Romania.
 While there may not be a lot of options outside of the big cities, most Airbnb rentals will cost about $60 US dollars for a private home or apartment.
 Shared rooms through Airbnb will have similar pricing to hostel dorm rooms.

 While having a place to stay always brings great comfort, it isn’t the most exciting thing that you can spend your money on while traveling.
 For many people, experiencing the local culture is a great way to get to know a country better.
-Food is an important part of culture and Romanian cuisine will offer you a variety of delicious flavors to liven your taste buds.
+Food is an important part of the culture, and Romanian cuisine will offer you a variety of delicious flavors to liven your taste buds.

 A popular side dish is mâmâligâ, which is a corn mash that is often described as similar to polenta.
-Salad is another popular side to meals and salatâ rosii is made out of tomatoes.
+Salad is another popular side to meals, and salatâ rosii is made out of tomatoes.
 Another salad is called salatâ castraveti, which is made with cucumbers.

 For a sweeter dish, you can try ciorbâ de burtâ, which is a fried dough served with cheese, cream, and jam.
-Covrigi and gogosi are a popular street bread, which are eaten as a snack throughout the day.
+Covrigi and gogosi are popular street bread, which is eaten as a snack throughout the day.
 Finally, mici is another type of roll that features pork or beef that has been minced into the dish.

-Some wines are more expensive, but you shouldn’t have to pay more than $6 US dollars for a decent glass.
+Some wines are more expensive, though you shouldn’t have to pay more than $6 US dollars for a decent glass.
 Similar to wine prices, beer is also affordable.
 Local beer often costs less than $2 US dollars.
-But as always, the cities can be more expensive, and you may spend up to $7 or $8 US dollars for a drink.
+As always, the cities can be more expensive, and you may spend up to $7 or $8 US dollars for a drink.

 Overall, a trip to Romania shouldn’t have to cost a fortune.
 Many budget travelers are comfortable spending as little as $35 US dollars a day in Romania.
-But some travelers are more comfortable spending up to $70 US dollars each day.
+Some travelers are more comfortable spending up to $70 US dollars each day.

 How to Get Around

 However, if you want to travel quickly, most flights to any airport in the country will cost less than $100 US dollars for a ticket.
-The distance traveled will determine the cost and shorter flights may have ticket prices as low as $25 US dollars.
+The distance traveled will determine the cost, and shorter flights may have ticket prices as low as $25 US dollars.

-But travelers should be mindful of the bus and train ticket prices.
+Travelers should be mindful of the bus and train ticket prices.
 Many times, by booking in advance, trains are actually the same price as buses or even slightly cheaper.
 It will depend on where you are going and when you are traveling.

 However, there are day passes available for $2 US dollars.
 In some cities, day passes are more expensive and can cost up to $3 US dollars.
-But if you plan on using the local metro system more than a couple times, the day pass can help you say money.
+If you plan on using the local metro system more than a couple of times, the day pass can help you save money.

 Top Cities to Visit

-There are a lot of different cities to visit in Romania and if you are trying to plan your trip, it can be hard to choose what to see and what to skip.
+There are a lot of different cities to visit in Romania, and if you are trying to plan your trip, it can be hard to choose what to see and what to skip.
 Bucharest is Romania’s capital but not the most visited city.
 Here is an overview of the top cities to visit in Romania.

 Parliament Palace is a popular place to visit due to its sheer size, while the local parks are nice areas to enjoy watching the busy streets.
 With new restaurants and bars, Bucharest is also emerging as the place to go to experience Romanian modern culture.

 With an appearance that seems to be taken out of a fairytale, Brasov is visited for its impressive buildings.
 The Medieval architecture is highlighted in the local churches, towers, and Old Town.

 The baroque buildings are popular due to the cafes and restaurants, while the central square is known for its church and statue of a late king.
 As a gateway to Transylvania, Cluj is also a great place to call home base while you explore the region.

 Now, this historic city proudly displays the country’s past in the museums, buildings, and streets.
-However, the area has been developed and it now has plenty of quality hotels, restaurants, and bars to entertain its guests.
+However, the area has been developed, and it now has plenty of quality hotels, restaurants, and bars to entertain its guests.